 The West coast holds some gems that are unique in world fishing – places where icy fords meet the sea, and fresh water and sea fishing mingle in the same zone.
-The salt water lochs allow you to fish in deeper water from than shore than anywhere else I have ever heard of in the UK or elsewhere.
+The saltwater lochs allow you to fish in deeper water from shore than anywhere else I have ever heard of in the UK.

-The fishing here is mainly centered around cod in winter and typical summertime fishing for mackerel.
+The fishing here is mainly centred around cod in winter and typical summertime fishing for mackerel – although mackerel are not as plentiful in the lochs as they used to be by any stretch.
 The coalfish and pollack that can be caught from the shore are far larger than is commonly found in the UK, and access to deeper water marks with larger fish is unique to Scotland.

 Fishing Season: Summer vs Winter

-The summertime fishing in Scotland sees a rich variety of fish species, with inshore bass numbers being significantly higher than in winter.
+Summertime fishing in Scotland sees a rich variety of fish species, with inshore bass numbers being significantly higher than in winter.
 It’s much easier to catch fish in summer, but species like the Spurdog in the sea lochs keep anglers occupied in the winter months when the going gets tougher.
-There are many marks along Scotlands west coast where the angler can be casting immediately into very deep water.
+There are many marks along Scotland’s west coast where the angler can cast immediately into very deep water.
 For this reason, shore fishing in Scotland results in catches that you’d need a boat for elsewhere in the UK.
 In Scotland, a 6lb pollack caught from the rocks is very realistic – elsewhere this is unheard of.

 Scotlands sea lochs are remarkable environments.
 Glacial movements in the last ice age lead to the formation of deep basins.
 The sea lochs are extremely sheltered from waves and very deep, often dropping immediately down to 30m.
 The seabed is therefore much like that found in very deep seas, in that it has a fine silt bottom, often very dark and extremely still.
-The less dense fresh water floats above the salt water, so you can sometimes catch fresh water species and salt water species from the same place just at different depths.
-There is a strange zone where the salt water meets the fresh that is a very inhospitable environment few species can tolerate.
+The less-dense fresh water floats above the salt water, so you can sometimes catch freshwater species and saltwater species from the same place just at different depths.
+There is a strange zone where the salt water meets the fresh which is a very inhospitable environment few species can tolerate.